Oakland County Sheriff's Office, Law Enforcement Services

 The Sheriff’s Operations Center provides all emergency and non-emergency call taking and dispatching for the Oakland County Sheriff’s Office, six local law enforcement agencies, and 17 local fire/EMS agencies.
 Call taking and dispatching is also provided for Oakland County Animal Control after regular business hours.
 Every Dispatch Specialist is fully trained and certified in Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD).

 The Oakland County Sheriff’s Office Communications Center serves as the "default call center" for the entire County.
 Upon receiving these calls, the staff determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
 This process has proven to be an efficient and seamless solution for routing these 911 emergencies.

 The Sheriff’s Office 911 center is equipped to provide assistance to other area 911 centers if a center is unable to operate due to a situation, such as phone outages, etc. During those emergencies, the Sheriff’s Office center is designed to accept re-routed 911 calls from those affected areas.

-In 2013, the Communications Center managed 503,235 telephone calls.
+In 2013, the Sheriff’s Operations Center managed 503,235 telephone calls.
 911 cellular calls now constitute 82.6% of the total 911 calls received.
-The entire Communications Bureau remains committed to providing the best service possible.
+The entire Operations Center remains committed to providing the best service possible.